vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 - The process `trimmomatic` with its inputs and outputs and the script has been created
 - The `workflow` now also contains the process trimmomatic, called as a function

 In the `output` declaration block, we are introducing a new option: `emit`.
-Defining a process output with `emit` allows us to use it as a channel in the external scope.
+Defining a process output with `emit` allows us to use it as a named channel in the external scope.

 ---

 At this point we're interested in the result of the `trimmomatic` process.
 Hence, we want to verify the quality of the reads with another `fastqc` process.
-Re-run `fastqc` on the filtered read sequences by adding it in the workflow of `trimmomatic.nf` (remove the last commented line in the workflow).
+Re-run `fastqc` on the filtered read sequences by adding it in the workflow of `trimmomatic.nf`.
 Use the parameter `-resume` to restart the pipeline from where it stopped the last time.

 Hmm, error? `Process fastqc has been already used -- If you need to reuse the same component include it with a different name or include in a different workflow context`.
 It means that processes can only be used once in a workflow.
 This means that we need to come up with a smarter solution (see below).